 The world’s tallest man was an Illinois resident.
 At eight feet eleven inches tall, Robert Pershing Wadlow hailed from Alton.

-The state is also home to what was the first-ever TV station to broadcast entirely in colour – Channel 5.
+The state is also home to what was the first-ever TV station to broadcast entirely in color – Channel 5.

 Illinois is, statistically, more likely to be corrupt than any other state, at least as far as politics are concerned.
 That’s because at least six state governors were charged with criminal misdemeanours.
 Only two received zero jail time.